 25How about using small aluminium tins to make perfect cylindrical loaves of bread.

-27Place aluminium foil at the bottom of the container with water, pour some bleach free sop into the container, and place your jewellery for few minutes.
+27Place aluminium foil at the bottom of the container with water, pour some bleach-free sop into the container and place your jewellery for a few minutes.
 This will create a chemical reaction called ion exchange and will make your jewellery shine.

 29You can also use sandpaper to sharpen the scissors, take a sheet of paper and cut it with scissors, this process aligns the tiny edges of the blade and sharpens it.

 30Or start cutting a fine grade steel wool this will also do the job of sharpening your scissors.

 31I have been storing my potatoes next to onions and wondering how quickly they are turning green, I wish I know this before.
 Store potatoes away from onion and garlic to stop them from turning green or sprouting.